back

 If you haven’t updated your content, there’s no need to re-submit your sitemap.

 And that’s it!
-You’ve officially submitted your Showit sitemap to Google Search Console and can start optimizing.
+You’ve officially submitted your Showit sitemap to Google Search Console and can start improving your SEO from there.

 + view the comments